alittajun/experience-harvesting/README.md

 ### Project Metrics

-* Set up a regular cadence to interview people (every week [Reach] or every two weeks)
+* Set up a regular cadence to interview people (Every two weeks)
-* Come up with a SOP for research, contact, interview, analysis, document
+* Come up with a SOP for research, contact, interview, analysis, document, follow-up

 ### Performance Metrics

 * **Experience Harvesting / Data Driven Planning**
-	* Figure out at least 1 critical skill for DS
+	* Identify 1 critical skill for Type A DS & Type B DS
-	* Have a better picture of how DS field is sub-divided into other fields
-	* Stack rank which sub-field you have the highest chance of impact and success
+	* Try to integrate (or plan) these skills into your on the job training

 * **Build my network**
-	* The network should be large and close enough that I can manage to invite a sizable chunk of time to a DS meetup
+	* The network should be large and close enough that I can host a DS meetup (like the one Samson and I talk about)

 * **Seek Mentors**
 	* Identify a narrow set of candidates as mentors